-The main reasons for using a potholder is not to get burnt fingers or marks on your kitchen surfaces.
-A potholder’s function to provide protection to skin and surfaces.
+The main reason for using a potholder is to avoid burnt fingers or marks on kitchen surfaces.
+A potholder provides protection to skin and kitchen surfaces.

-You will want your potholder to be thick so it insulates you from the heat.
-A pot holder must not melt or transfer too much heat.
+You want your potholder to be thick, so it insulates from the heat.
+A pot holder mustn’t melt or transfer too much heat.

-Suitable yarn will be easy to clean, as potholders can get dirty with use in the kitchen.
+Suitable yarn is easy to clean.
+Potholders can get dirty quickly!

 What To Consider When Choosing Best Yarn For Potholders?